-However, as the output gap coefficient β of the policy rule increases, the bank also responds to the measurement error of the output gap.
-If the measurement error is large, there arises a risk that the larger output gap coefficient β may lead to an increase in the loss, as shown in Figure 13 [2].
-Thus, from the perspective of the minimax approach to the measurement error of the output gap, it is optimal to set a low value for the output gap coefficient β .
+However, as the output gap coefficient $\beta$ of the policy rule increases, the bank also responds to the measurement error of the output gap.
+If the measurement error is large, there arises risk that the larger output gap coefficient $\beta$ may lead to an increase in the loss, as shown in Chart 14(2).
+Thus, from the perspective of the minimax approach to the measurement error of the output gap, it is optimal to set a low value for the output gap coefficient $\beta$ .

-Therefore, to set the appropriate output gap coefficient β of the policy rule, the central bank needs to consider not only uncertainty about the demand shock persistence but also the measurement error of the output gap.
-The BOJ's actual policy (in the vicinity of $\beta = 0.4$) may be evaluated as generally desirable, as being neither too small nor too large.
+Therefore, in order to set the appropriate output gap coefficient $\beta$ of the policy rule, the central bank needs to consider not only uncertainty about the demand shock persistence but also the measurement error of the output gap.
+The BOJ's actual policy (in the vicinity of $\beta = 0.4$ ) may be evaluated as generally desirable, as being neither too small nor too large.